hashicorp/se-terraform-vault-workshop/docs/azure/vault/slides-vault.md

 name: chapter-5a-lab-answers
 .center[.lab-header[👩‍🔬 Lab Exercise 5a: Answers]]
 <br>
 Bob can read, list and create data under the `secret/*` path because his policy allows him to do so.
-Vault comes with a key/value store mounted at `secret/` by default.
+Vault comes with a key/value engine mounted at `secret/` by default.

-When Sally logs on she can't even see the `secret/` path because she hasn't got list permissions.
+When Sally logs on she can't even see the `secret/` path because she does not have list permissions.
 Here are the policy and command you'll need to run to grant Sally read-only access:

 Policy: readonly
 ```hcl